info201a-au2022/project-group-6-section-ag/docs/p01-proposal.md

 ## Research Questions:
-- What is each region's most popular game/genre/platform/publisher?
-Comparison?

-	Importance: This question can help us to understand the cultural difference between each region.

-	Motivation: One thing that motivated this question is understanding cultural differences.
-This question can help us see what these differences are.

-- What is the most popular genre on each platform?
+- What is the most popular video game genre?

 	Importance: This question can help us figure out which genre of game people most enjoy.